-Governor Erkan Topaca said the two bombers - a man and a woman - died on Saturday's incident outside a horse farm, the Associated Press news agency reported.
+Governor Erkan Topaca said the two bombers - a man and a woman - died on Saturday's incident outside a horse farm, The Associated Press news agency reported.

-INTERACTIVE: Timeline of attacks in Turkey
+READ MORE: Timeline of attacks in Turkey

 Topaca said the assailants are thought to be linked to the outlawed Kurdistan Workers Party, or PKK, which has carried out a series of suicide car bombings over the past year.

-"The materials used, the construction and the way it was planned, point to the PKK a little," he said, according to the state-run Anadolu news agency.
+"The materials used, the construction and the way it was planned point to the PKK a little," he said, according to the state-run Anadolu news agency.

-The governor said the suspects were sought by police after a tip from Diyarbakir, a mainly Kurdish province in Turkey's southeast.
+The governor said that the suspects were sought by police after a tip from Diyarbakir, a mainly Kurdish province in Turkey's southeast.